 When children come into the house after a full day of school (hey even after a half-day of school) they simply have no energy to deal with life.

 But don’t let that happen!

 Set up a few things that NEED to get done before they go off to their room or park their butt on the couch.

-The first thing on our schedule is to put away our shoes and backpack, and then unpack the lunchbox.
+The first thing on our after school schedule for home is to put away our shoes and backpack, and then unpack the lunchbox.
 Once that is completely completed, they are allowed to go have a snack.

 It’s usually a good idea to allow some time for consuming snacks and relaxing before starting the evening hustle.

 Every household will have a different evening routine, but the basics are usually :

 - Set Up For Dinner

 - Brush Teeth